teuben/qac2024/README.md

        script.py

-## Data Symlinks:
+### 2.2 Data Symlinks:

-As mentoined, the tgz files dump their (calibrated) data in subdirectories.
+As mentioned, the tgz files dump their (calibrated) data in subdirectories.
 To avoid confusion I decided to use symlinks to these places, instead of moving them.
 So we would have:

       ln -s M100_Band3_12m_CalibratedData/M100_Band3_12m_CalibratedData.ms/
       ln -s M100_Band3_7m_CalibratedData/M100_Band3_7m_CalibratedData.ms
       ln -s M100_Band3_ACA_ReferenceImages_5.1/M100_TP_CO_cube.spw3.image.bl

+### 2.3 Quick Data

+The data for M100 are huge!
+We have compiled a dataset with trimmed down data for the 12m and 7m with just 70 x 5km/s channels to combine the data much quicker.

+To be confirmed if these still work, but this might be the link:  https://www.astro.umd.edu/~teuben/QAC/qac_bench5.tar.gz

 # Links